List of university a cappella groups in the United Kingdom: Pitch Fight

-Pitch Fight are a 14-piece all female identifying competitive A cappella group formed in 2015.
+Pitch Fight are a 14-piece all female identifying competitive a cappella group formed in 2015.
 In 2016 they competed in the VoiceFest.
-They have appeared on national television in Sky One's "Sing: Ultimate A Cappella" and became runners up in the ICCA 2018 Exeter Quarterfinal, having also picked up awards for Catt Hurman's "Outstanding Choreography" and Äyanna Christie-Brown's "Outstanding Solo".
-They then went on to place fourth in the ICCA UK Final 2018, again winning the "Outstanding Soloist" award and just two weeks later became VoiceFest 2018 finalists.
+They have appeared on national television in Sky One's Sing: Ultimate A Cappella.
+They were runners up in the ICCA 2018 Exeter quarterfinal, picking up awards for "Outstanding Choreography" and "Outstanding Solo"; they also won the "Outstanding Soloist" award at the UK semifinal, finishing outside of the top three.
+Ttwo weeks later they were VoiceFest 2018 finalists.
 In August 2018 they debuted at the Edinburgh Festival Fringe alongside their brother group Academy A Cappella with their joint show "Academy and Pitch Fight present: Buy One, Get One Free" which was sold out for its final two performances.
-In 2019, Pitch Fight once again qualified for the ICCA UK Final by placing as Runners Up in the Exeter Quarterfinal, along with picking up the "Outstanding Choreography" award for the second year in a row.
-Pitch Fight are returning to the Edinburgh fringe in August 2019 with their aca-brothers, Academy, to perform "Romeo & Juliet: An A Capella Tragedy".
-In 2020 they recorded their first EP, Purple Reign, which released on the 26 September.
-The group placed third in the UK semifinal of the virtual ICCA in 2021, receiving the award for "Outstanding Choreography" at Quarterfinals for the third consecutive year.
+In 2019, Pitch Fight once again qualified for the ICCA UK Final by placing as runners up in the Exeter quarterfinal, along with picking up the "Outstanding Choreography" award.
+Pitch Fight returned to the Edinburgh fringe in August 2019 with their aca-brothers, Academy, to perform "Romeo & Juliet: An A Capella Tragedy".
+In 2020 they recorded their first EP, Purple Reign, which released on 26 September.
+The group placed third in the UK semifinal of the virtual ICCA in 2021, receiving the award for "Outstanding Choreography" at the quarterfinals.

-Brunel University

-BUBS

-The Brunel University Barbershop Singers (BUBS) are a group of experienced male soloists who sing together as a barbershop group throughout the academic year in both public events and an array of concerts on behalf of Brunel University London.

 University of Cambridge

 Cadenza

-Cadenza is a mixed-voice group formed originally in 1997 as a small jazz choir, complete with conductor and band, which was changed in 2002 to its present setup as a smaller close harmony A cappella group.
+Cadenza is a mixed-voice group formed in 1997 and performing pop and jazz pieces.
+They have released an EP, Under the Lights.

-In March 2011, the group won the Voice Festival UK and travelled to New York to compete in the ICCA final in April 2011.
-They did not place in the top three.
+In March 2011, the group won the Voice Festival UK.
 In January 2012, it was confirmed that Cadenza would not be competing in the Voice Festival UK in 2012, thus becoming the first ever group not to try and retain their title.

+They reached the final of the Voice Festival UK again in 2016, picking up an 'Outstanding Arrangement' award after also winning an 'Outstanding Musicality' award in the semi-final.